Kubernetes Domain

 Specification

 The Kubernetes specification can be used to return Kubernetes resources as JSON data to the providers.
-The specification allows for both manifest and resource field data to be retreived.
+The specification allows for both manifest and resource field data to be retrieved.

 The following sample kubernetes-spec yields a list of all pods in the validation-test namespace.